Last update : April 2023

 No. You can apply simply by contacting us.

-However, the final step of the process, the ceremony, requires a physical presence of a Commissioner for Oaths approved by the Citizenship Commission and a Vanuatu passport Officer.
-Thus, you can either fly to Vanuatu at your own expenses or meet the travelling costs of the Agents to the country of your choice, anywhere in the world.
-This extra fee includes air tickets, accommodation and agents’ fees”.
+However, the final step of the process being the collection/delivery of passport can be done either in Vanuatu (you fly at your own expenses) or overseas (you meet the travelling costs of an AJC Representative to the country of your choice).
+This extra fee includes air tickets, accommodation and agent fee.

 What is a police certificate?